Teenlife

 4. Buffy the Vampire Slayer

 Don’t let its kitsch title fool you: Buffy is one of the true originals of Teen TV, created by Joss Whedon of Avengers fame.
-Hardly the harmless pretty blond she appears to be, our heroine provides much of the show's endlessly entertaining fare.
+Hardly the harmless, pretty blond she appears to be, our heroine provides much of the show's endlessly entertaining fare.
 While the term “vampire slayer” may suggest a lot of low-budget monster hunts, you’ll be surprised to find that vampires play a small part in what the show stands for.
-Instead, Buffy the Vampire Slayer lays out the story of what it’s like to be a young person growing up – all while trying to save the world from destruction.
-For fans of vampire franchises, there’s still plenty of action to be found here, but with much less of the sparkly romance that mark recent attempts in the genre.
+Instead, Buffy the Vampire Slayer lays out what it’s like to be a young person growing up – all while trying to save the world from destruction.
+For fans of vampire franchises, there’s still plenty of action to be found here, but with much less of the sparkly romance that marks recent attempts in the genre.

 5. Veronica Mars

 Combining the best of our favorite childhood detectives and the darker intrigue of teen television, Veronica Mars brings a fresh take on the generic formula of modern crime investigation TV.
-The overarching mystery here is the murder of Veronica’s best friend, and its lasting effects: our heroine is forced to investigate on the low, leading the life of high-school student by day, and private investigator by night.
+The overarching mystery here is the murder of Veronica’s best friend and its lasting effects: our heroine is forced to investigate on the low, leading the life of a high-school student by day and private investigator by night.
 In a whirlwind of fantastic neo-noir storytelling, this show will suck you in, no questions asked.

 6. Pretty Little Liars